arongas/spring-boot-lectures/Lecture 2 - Spring Data And Spring Data Rest/Lecture 2 - Spring Data and Spring Data Rest.md

-- Use transactions at Service level at most
+- Use transactions at Service level at most Avoid opening transaction at controller.

-- Mapping of database entities into data transfer objects a good way of controlling transactions
+- Mapping of database entities into data transfer objects is a good way of controlling transactions

   - Only get from entity what is needed
   - Set into entity before saving into database bidirectional relationships

 - Usage of EntityGraph a good way of keeping transaction as small as possible

 - When using relational database utilize database versioning and migration tools like Liquidbase or Flyway

   - Don't skip this step as migrating from one version to another will be problematic without these tools and also it is harder to introduce these tools at a latter stage.

 ---

-## Spring Data Rest
+# Spring Data Rest

+---

-Spring Data Rest is an extension of Spring Data that exposes over REST the spring data methods that exist in spring data repositories.
+Spring Data Rest is an 'extension' of Spring Data that exposes over REST the spring data methods that exist in spring data repositories.

-> - Impressive at first look and usefullt for rapid programming
+> - Impressive at first look and useful for rapid development results.
 > - Use it only for testing, development prototype or only when product is really simple
 >   - If used in bigger products you bind domain model with rest consumer.
-Architecturally wise this is huge mistake that sooner or latter will add bigger complexity.
+Architecturally wise this is huge mistake that sooner or latter it will add huge complexity.
->   - Spring data rest is the best demonstration of HATEOAS
+>   - Spring data rest is the best demonstration of HATEOAS.
->
 >

 ---